surligas/gr-cs330/README.md

 `sudo ldconfig`

 #### Advanced
-By default, the **SatNOGS** module will use the default installation prefix.
+By default, the **cs330** module will use the default installation prefix.
 This highly depends on the Linux distribution.
 You can use the `CMAKE_INSTALL_PREFIX` variable to alter the default installation path.
 E.g: